biointec/blamm/README.md

 blamm dict --help
 ```

 By default, `blamm` uses as many threads as the operating system suggests (typically the number of CPU cores or twice that number in case the CPU has hyper-threading enabled).
 This may be changed using the `-t <val>` or `--numthreads <val>` option in the hist and scan modules.
 Many BLAS implementations however, also enable multithreading by default.
-For optimal performance, we strongly advise to disable multithreading *within* BLAS itself, en let `blamm` control the number of threads.
+For optimal performance, we strongly advise to disable multithreading *within* BLAS itself, and let `blamm` control the number of threads.
 For many BLAS implementations,  multithreading can be disabled by setting the appropriate environment variable, for example:

 ```bash
 export MKL_NUM_THREADS=1   # for Intel MKL